OpenG2P/openg2p-deduplicationservice/README.md

 # OpenG2P Search Service

-“OpenG2P” is a set of digital building blocks opensourced to support large scale cash transfer programs digitize key cogs in their delivery chain: 1) beneficiary targeting and enrollment, 2) beneficiary list management, 3) payment digitization, and 4) recourse.
+The “OpenG2P” is a set of digital building blocks opensourced to support large scale cash transfer programs digitize key cogs in their delivery chain: 1) beneficiary targeting and enrollment, 2) beneficiary list management, 3) payment digitization, and 4) recourse.

-This project provides an extensible entity resolution framework for finding/matching beneficiaries usually lacking unique identities helping programs deduplicate their beneficiary lists.
+This project provides an extensible entity resolution framework for finding/matching persons usually lacking unique identities, helping programs main the uniqueness of and deduplicate their beneficiary lists.

-Can be used as standalone but also integrates with the [OpenG2P CRM](https://github.com/openg2p/crm)
+Can be used as a standalone component and also integrates with the [OpenG2P CRM](https://github.com/openg2p/crm)

 ## Background
-Government-to-persons programs need to be confidence of the uniqueness of beneficiaries they serve and avoid double-dipping; e.g. a payment program should not pay the same individual multiple times per period.
-However, this is major challenge in countries where universal unique ID coverage (e.g. national ID) is low.
-The OpenG2P Search Service helps alleviate this by using other attributes to compare beneficiaries while accounting fot typos and numerous ways a single information, e.g street address, can be represented
+Government-to-persons programs must be confident of the uniqueness of beneficiaries they serve and avoid double-dipping.
+A social protection transfer program, as an example, should not be paying the same individual multiple times per period.
+Yet, this is a significant challenge in countries where universal unique ID coverage, e.g., national ID, is low.
+The OpenG2P Search Service helps alleviate this and improve confidence in these disbursement lists by using combinations of beneficiary's attributes (e.g., name, address, dob) to find high probabilities of duplicates.
+The strategy employed is called entity resolution and also accounts for typos and representation nuisances in these attributes, e.g., names, addresses, etc

 By default, it leverages [elasticsearch](https://www.elastic.co) and [zentity](https://zentity.io/) for entity resolution but provides an easily extensible framework for adopters to add more methods, e.g. facial recognition.